 I am delighted for the opportunity that The Last Dragonslayer presents me with to be able to rave enthusiastically about the works of Jasper Fforde.
 Fforde is a British author who began publishing with The Eyre Affair (2001).
 Releasing on average a book a year since then, Fforde has become the most enjoyable of modern humorous fantasy writers.
 The most popular of Fforde’s works has been the Thursday Next series, which began with The Eyre Affair and currently extends to seven sequels, concerning a detective who is tasked with policing literary fiction and must venture into classic books to stop characters from escaping or set their plots aright.
 The books come with such a mind-bending conundrum of meta-fictional jokes – the footnotes on the printed page become a means for characters to communicate with one another, for instance – and droll humour that it is hard to imagine a soul brave enough to want to try adapting them to the screen.
 Fforde has released several other series, including the Nursery Crimes series beginning with The Big Over Easy (2005) about a detective branch that polices crimes involving nursery rhymes characters, and Shades of Grey (2009) and sequel set in an alternate future where social status is dependent on the number of colours people can see.

-One of Jasper Fforde’s other series is the one begun with The Last Dragonslayer (2010) and extends to two follow-ups The Song of the Quarkbeast (2011) and The Eye of Zoltar (2014) with a fourth novel projected for some time in 2017.
+One of Jasper Fforde’s other series is the one begun with The Last Dragonslayer (2010) and extends to two follow-ups The Song of the Quarkbeast (2011) and The Eye of Zoltar (2014).
 The series concerns teenager Jennifer Strange who lives in an alternate England where magic used to work but has become a weakened force meaning that magicians are only able to gain employ as the equivalent of plumbers and pizza-delivery people.
 She runs a temp agency for magicians and by a quirk of plotting complications (which are more detailed in the book than the film) is appointed the Last Dragonslayer with the task of killing the last dragon, something she has no desire to do.

 The Last Dragonslayer is the first of Jasper Fforde’s works to be adapted to the screen.
 (In an odd trivia note, Fforde had previously worked in the film industry before becoming a full-time writer and has credits mostly as a focus puller on films such as Slaughter High (1986), The Trial (1993), Death Machine (1995), GoldenEye (1995), The Saint (1997), Entrapment (1999) and Quills (2000), among others).